Android Game: Pearl in Peril

 Poor Pearl Loses A Life

-The game is a vertically scrolling affair with the graphics moving upwards constantly.
+The game is a vertically scrolling affair with the graphics moving upwards (bottom to top) constantly.

-The game never stops moving until you either lose a life or reach the end of the level.
+The game never stops moving until you either lose a life or you make it to the end of the current level.

 It is up to you to guide Pearl safely as she plummets ever downwards in search of her precious handbag.